Walsingham House School

 Walsingham House School is a private girls' school founded in 1940 and located in a former palace of the Maharajah of Kutch in South Bombay, India.
-The school is managed by the Mittal Group, and is affiliated to the ICSE.

 History

 The school was founded in 1940 by Mrs. Tree and Mrs. Adcock at Oomer Park.
 Mrs. Tree was the first school principal.
 In 1950 it moved to Breach Candy, and in 1965 it moved to its current premises which is currently located on L.J Road (Nepean Sea Road).
 The school is now at Dariya Mahal.

 Since 1970, the school is managed by the Mittal Trust, and serving approximately 1,500 students and 103 faculty and staff members.

 Activities

-The school offers extracurricular activities such as basketball, badminton, volleyball, table-tennis, athletics, long-jump, throwball, discus, javelin, tug-of-war, dance, bharatnatyam, craft, and canvas painting.
-It has events like debates, dramatics, interhouse quizzes and interhouse elocutions.

-Historically they have hosted events for students in order to get involved in local civic projects, such as the 2015 Banganga Tank cleaning project.

-Motto

-The school motto is In Felicitate Laboramus which is Latin for 'In Happiness We Work'.